-(CNN) — If you're planning a trip to France, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to France, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 France has some of the most stringent Covid-19 restrictions in the world.
-Although it reopened to visitors over the summer, it went back into full lockdown during November and is only tentatively emerging now.
-Arrivals are limited to residents of the European Union and those who fulfil the French government's exemption criteria.
+Although it reopened to visitors over the summer, it went back into full lockdown during November.
+After tentatively reopening in late January, several regions in the country were put under a new, less restrictive lockdown in March 2021.
+But as cases continue to rise rapidly, president Emmanuel Macron has placed the nation under another strict lockdown beginning April 3.
+Arrivals are limited to residents of the European Union, Australia, Israel, Japan, New Zealand, Singapore, South Korea, the UK and those who fulfill the French government's exemption criteria.

 What's on offer

-Paris's perfect, historic boulevards, the fashionable sweep of La Croisette in Cannes and the rolling lavender fields and vineyards of Provence.
+The historic boulevards of Paris, the fashionable sweep of La Croisette in Cannes and the rolling lavender fields and vineyards of Provence.
 France remains one of the world's most enduring tourist destinations.

 With superb food, even better wine and landscapes and cities to satisfy every kind of traveler, it never disappoints.